neilspell/Recursion-HL-/1. Factorial Functions/Debugging Recursion.md

 ## Example - Sum of first `n` integers. 👨🏽‍💻
 The code shown below is a recursive implementation of the ``sumOfN`` function.
 The purpose of the function is to return the sum of the first ``n`` integers.

+👉 Type up this code into Thonny & try for yourself. _(you will need to delete the line numbers.)_

 ````py
     # A recursive function to add up the first n numbers.
     # Example: The sum of the first 5 numbers is 5 + the sum of the first 4 numbers